Rylern/ACR122U-tutorial/README.md

 Let's now create the application.
 I will use the C language with the *gcc* compiler, but it's also compatible in C++ with *g++*.
 To communicate with the reader, we are going to use the [PC/SC Lite API (WinSCard)](https://pcsclite.apdu.fr/api/group__API.html).
 All the code is written is a `main.c` file which is available on [GitHub](https://github.com/Rylern/ACR122U-tutorial).

-In this tutorial, we will be use the MIFARE Ultralight and MIFARE Classic 1K tags.
+In this tutorial, we will be using the MIFARE Ultralight and MIFARE Classic 1K tags.

 First, let's check that we can include the WinSCard library: